tobwiens/proactive-scheduling-docker/readme.md

 Runs a proactive scheduler server.

-Run with docker run -p 8080:8080 tobwiens/proactive-scheduling The webinterface will be available at port 8080.
+Run with "docker run -p 8080:8080 tobwiens/proactive-scheduling" The webinterface will be available at port 8080.